 LONG WAVE CLUB of AMERICA - Get the latest LF news here.

-G4WGT AMATEUR RADIO - A nice documentation of G4WGT's LF station.
+G4WGT AMATEUR RADIO - A great source of 630m information.

 DIGITAL SITE of ALBERTO (I2PHD) and VITTORIO (IK2CZZ) - Download the latest versions of ARGO, SPECTRAN and others.